Signatures of deconfined quark phases in binary neutron star mergers: Introduction

 The related scenario of the merger of self bound compact stars or strange stars was considered by Bauswein et al.~\cite{Bauswein:2008gx, Bauswein:2009im} and Zhu et al.~\cite{Zhu:2021xlu}, while the merger between hadronic NSs and strange quark stars was considered in De Pietri et al.~\cite{DePietri:2019khb}.
 These studies highlighted some potential GW and EM signatures for strange quark stars.
 Such scenarios could be independently constrained from upper bounds on the flux of strangelets generated in such mergers \cite{Madsen:1989pg, Bauswein:2008gx}.

 A concordant picture has started to emerge on the possible role of QCD phase transition in mergers.
 However, there are still many open questions.
-The previous studies considered a small number of binaries and EOSs, focusing in particular on low-mass binaries that produce long postmerger signals.
 What are the prospects for constraining a phase transition given a realistic BNS population?
-How generic are the signatures identified by Bauswein et al.~\cite{Bauswein:2008gx, Bauswein:2009im}?
+How generic are the signatures identified by Bauswein et al.~\cite{Bauswein:2008gx, Bauswein:2009im} and Blacker et al. \cite{Blacker:2020nlq}?
 Can EM counterparts and nucleosynthesis yield provide an independent constraint?
 In this work, we begin to address these questions using BNS merger simulations in full general relativity.
 We use a state of the art microphysical nuclear EOS for the hadronic phase and a phenomenological bag model EOS for the quark phase, coupled to a model for neutrino transport.
 We focus on a wider range of total binary mass and mass ratios than what has been considered in the past and study, for the first time, the possible signature of phase transitions in kilonovae, r-process nucleosynthesis yield, and afterglows of BNS mergers.
 We confirm that QCD phase transitions could leave a detectable imprint on the postmerger GW signal.
 However, such signature might not be easily identifiable.
 Indeed, the differences between our hadronic and mixed quark binaries are of the same order as differences between different hadronic models already presented in the literature.
-We do not find any smoking gun signature of a phase transition in the kilonova or nucleosynthesis yields, but we find that the onset of a QCD phase transition can lead to more energetic bounces of the remnant.
+Bauswein et al. \cite{Bauswein:2019skm} also investigated the mass ejection rates from BNS mergers in the context of EOSs with deconfined quarks and reported on the absence of characteristic signatures resulting from the quark deconfinement.
+Likewise, we do not find any smoking gun signature of a phase transition in the kilonova or nucleosynthesis yields, but we find that the onset of a QCD phase transition can lead to more energetic bounces of the remnant.
 These, in turn, result in the ejection of a small amount of material to trans-relativistic velocities which could power particularly bright non-thermal afterglows.
 However, this effect cannot be presently used to constrain phase transition in mergers owing to the large uncertainties in the physics of the shock launched by the ejecta in the interstellar medium (ISM).